In midtown Sacramento, school’s out for autumn.

-With session out and Gov. Gavin Newsom’s fate in the balance for at least another 24 hours, here’s a quick round-up of bills approved or killed in the waning hours of the 2021 session that piqued our interest:
+With session concluded and Gov. Gavin Newsom’s signature or veto deadline sunsetting, here’s a quick round-up of bills approved or killed in the waning hours of 2021 session and signed or vetoed by Newsom that piqued our interest.

 AB1395 (Muratsuchi) – 2045 climate mandates – Killed

 Is California secure in its position as the leader in countering climate change?
 Apparently not, according to some legislators.

 Assembly Bill 1395 sought to raise the Golden State’s already-impossibly high bar to eliminate greenhouse gas emissions, requiring the state reach net-zero emissions by 2045.

 The bill goes one step further by enacting severe cuts to emissions, mandating the state cut 90 percent of emissions from 1990 levels.

 As it stands, state officials have noted that California is far off-pace to meet its current aggressive climate goals by 2030, established under Gov. Jerry Brown.

 During debate on Friday, proponents of the bill argued that California had insufficiently addressed the climate crisis.